llm-efficiency-challenge/final_contenders/4090/ycchen-tw/README.md

 Considering the above results, our training code essentially only involves the quantization code of Qwen-14B.

-The training code is available in the folder named 'training_code'.
+The training code is available in the folder named 'training_code_v2'.
 It utilizes auto-gptq to quantize Qwen-14B and uploads it to the Hugging Face Hub.
 To start, replace "YOUR_TOKEN" and "YOUR_USERNAME/YOUR_REPO" in the Dockerfile with your personal token and repository details.
 Execute the following commands:

 ```bash
 docker build -f ./Dockerfile -t qwen_quant .